-2014 Cash Incentive Bonus Plan Targets and Results Metric Percentage 2014 Weighting Why We Use This Metric Targe 2014 Actual Payout % Against Target Revenue 40% Revenue is a fundamental measure of our success at selling our solutions, innovating and competing in the marketplace. \$1,890.7 million \$1,973.7 million 184% Non-GAAP Operating Income 40% Non-GAAP operating income is an indicator of profitability that eliminates the effects of events that either are not part of our core operations or are non-cash as well as the impact of income taxes; we use it as a component of the bonus targets to align our executives' interests with those of our investors. \$556.2 million \$655.7 million 200% Management by Objectives (MBOs) 20% Individual MBOs are intended to incent executives to pursue Akamai's objectives by setting challenging but achievable goals that draw upon each individual's particular leadership skills to advance our annual and long-term strategic interests.
-There is no automatic expectation of achievement.
-N/A N/A 100% Total Weighted Payout as a % Against Target 174%
+2016 C ash Incentive Bonus Pla an Targe ets and Results Metric % Weighting Why We Use This Metric 2016 Target 2016 Actual Achievement % Against Target Payout % Against Target Revenue (adjusted for foreign currency) 50% Revenue is a fundamental measure of our success at selling our solutions, innovating and competing in the marketplace. \$2.38 billion \$2.32 billion 97.4% 74.4% Non-GAAP Operating Income 50% Non-GAAP operating income is an indicator of profitability that eliminates the effects of events that either are not part of our core operations or are noncash as well as the impact of income taxes; we use it as a component of the bonus targets to align our executives' interests with those of our investors. \$649.9 million \$646.1 million 99.4% 94.1% Overall Payou ut as a % Aga ninst Target 84.2%